• Edinburgh • Highlands • Loch Ness • Caithness •

 Traditional Music Events Historical Sites Nature Walks

 * This tour is open for harpists and non-harpists.
 Tell your friends.
-Discount for couples, friends, spouses and partners sharing the same room.
+Please note that

 Day 1 - Tuesday - Edinburgh